AsryAhamed/ITP-FoodOrder-Client_frontend/README.md

 The project's folder structure is organized as follows:

 ├── src
-    └── componentts    # Frontend React components
+    ├── componentts    # Frontend client side React components └── screen         # Frontend client side pages

-    └── screen         # Frontend client side pages └── public             # Static files and assets
+└── public             # Static files and assets

 **Future Enhancements**
 We have exciting plans for future enhancements, including:

   1. Implementation of a customer rating and review system for products.
-  2. Integration with additional payment gateways for more payment options.
+  2. Integrating additional payment gateways to offer a wider range of secure and convenient payment options.
-  3. Implementation of a product recommendation engine based on user preferences and browsing history.
-  4. Integration with social media platforms for sharing and promotion.
+  3. Integration with social media platforms for sharing and promotion.
+  5. Implementation promotional codes or gift cards during checkout for discounts.
+  6. Enhancing the user experience by implementing easy-to-use filtering options